-In order to promote sound records management practices and the proper care of historical records, the Bureau of the Pennsylvania State Archives provides consultation in the following areas:
+In order to promote sound records management practices and the proper care of historical records, the Bureau of the Pennsylvania State Archives provides consultation or training in the following areas:

 - Helping local government agencies implement the appropriate records retention and disposition schedules

 - Providing technical advice on standards approved by the County and Local Government Records Committees

 - Assisting local government officials working to establish centralized records management /archives programs